Date of Award

 When Kenosha County leaders in the judicial, legal, and social services sector were recently asked how the church could help with foster care, they agreed that recruiting and supporting foster parents were the two largest needs.
 Therefore, the CompaCare Compassionate Care System of support was installed and studied at Journey Church with pre-study and post-study surveys.
 The results seem to indicate that Journey Church used this system with positive results after twelve months of implementation and experienced a positive shift in overall satisfaction of the foster care ministry by 25%.
 In addition, the number of foster parents who were determined to drop out in the upcoming year was reduced from 14% to 0% after support methods were applied.
 These two data points suggest local churches can positively impact stability and retention levels of foster parents through the CompaCare System of Compassion.

-Griffith, Robert Wesley, "A THEOLOGY AND PRACTICE OF FOSTER CARE MINISTRY: AN INVESTIGATION INTO THE EFFECTIVENESS OF A CHURCH-BASED WRAPAROUND PROGRAM FOR FOSTER PATENTS" (2019).
+Griffith, Robert Wesley, "A THEOLOGY AND PRACTICE OF FOSTER CARE MINISTRY: AN INVESTIGATION INTO THE EFFECTIVENESS OF A CHURCH-BASED WRAPAROUND PROGRAM FOR FOSTER PARENTS" (2019).
 Doctor of Ministry (DMin).
 4.